ksengin/active-target-localization/docs/index.md

 ## Results
 The following two visuals illustrate the active localization of 8 targets using bearing and range measurements, respectively.
+The heatmap indicates the robot's belief for the target positions whereas the red curve is the trajectory of the robot.
+The true positions of the targets are marked with blue dots and the predicted positions are shown as yellow dots.
 <!-- ![alt text](https://github.com/ksengin/active-target-localization/blob/master/visuals/atl_bearing.gif?raw=true)
 ![alt text](https://github.com/ksengin/active-target-localization/blob/master/visuals/atl_range.gif?raw=true) -->